 The TOE provides all the interfaces necessary to manage the security functions identified throughout this Security Target as well as other functions commonly found in mobile devices.
-Many of the available functions are available to users of the TOE while many are restricted to administrators operating through a Mobile Device Management solution once the TOE has been enrolled.
-Once the TOE has been enrolled and then un-enrolled, it will remove Enterprise applications and remove MDM policies.
+Many of the available functions are available to users of the TOE while many are restricted to administrators either operating through a Mobile Device Management solution once the TOE has been enrolled or the System Call Policy Manager that comes pre-installed on the device.
+Once the TOE has been enrolled and then un-enrolled, it will remove Enterprise applications, but any MDM policies will remain until factory reset.
+The TOE's System Call Policy Manager policies persist across reboots and an administrator can update them by applying a new policy.